 Scholarships are awarded on an annual basis.
 Students may apply for a scholarship each academic year, regardless of whether or not he or she has been previously selected to receive an award.
 Also, students previously awarded a scholarship are not assured of receiving future scholarships.
 Each academic year involves an entirely new selection process.
 STUDENTS PURSUING TRADES AND VOCATIONAL/TECHNICAL PROGRAMS ARE STRONGLY ENCOURAGED TO APPLY!

-The application form for students currently enrolled in post-secondary school (alumni) is different from the application form used by high school seniors.
-For more information, please select the appropriate application from the Scholarship Foundation drop down menu above.
+The instructions for students currently enrolled in post-secondary school (alumni) is different than high school seniors.
+For more information, please select the appropriate application from the Scholarship Foundation menu above.